-Doing a read access to the UBRRH or the UCSRC Register is a more complex operation.
+Doing a read access to the UBRRH or the UCSRC register is a more complex operation.
 However, in most applications, it is rarely necessary to read any of these registers.

 The read access is controlled by a timed sequence.
-Reading the I/O location once returns the UBRRH Register contents.
+Reading the I/O location once returns the UBRRH register contents.
 If the register location was read in previous system clock cycle, reading the register in the current clock cycle will return the UCSRC contents.
 Note that the timed sequence for reading the UCSRC is an atomic operation.
-Interrupts must therefore be controlled (for example by disabling interrupts globally) during the read operation.
+Interrupts must therefore be controlled (e.g., by disabling interrupts globally) during the read operation.

-The following code example shows how to read the UCSRC Register contents.
+The following code example shows how to read the UCSRC register contents.

+Assembly Code Example (1)

 USART_ReadUCSRC:

 ; Read UCSRC

 in r16,UBRRH

 in r16,UCSRC

 ret

+C Code Example (1)

 unsigned char USART_ReadUCSRC( void )

 {

 unsigned char ucsrc;

 / Read UCSRC /

 ucsrc = UBRRH;

 ucsrc = UCSRC;

 return ucsrc;

 }

-'''